angus-c/just/packages/number-in-range/README.md

 yarn add just-in-range
 ```

-Checks if number is within a given range
+Check if number is within a given range

 ```js
   import inRange from 'just-number-in-range'